The 10 Best Graduate Programs in Journalism

 If you want to produce news stories at a national scale, a graduate journalism degree could be right for you.
 Whether reporting on politics or fashion, graduate training will elevate your credentials.
 A graduate degree arms you with fantastic resources and can perhaps launch professional careers in journalism.

 Successful Student ranks colleges and degree programs for the benefit of students.
-In this ranking, we looked at AcademicInfluence.com’s ranking of schools in Journalism.
-AcademicInfluence.com ranks schools by the influence of their faculty and alumni in publications in Journalism.
+In this ranking, we looked at the academic influence each school has in Journalism.
+This means ranking schools by the influence of their faculty and alumni in professional publications in the field of Journalism.
 We then selected graduate programs in particular, and looked at their degree options and academic prestige to make our final ranking.
 For more information about our ranking methodology see our College Calculator.

 New York, New York